SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Oh, I didn't think to compare them, why?"

-"Well, if you're wearing the dress she made you, and she's wearing this dress, shouldn't they go together."
+"Well, if you're wearing the dress she made you, and she's wearing this dress, shouldn't they go together?"

 "Oh, like take inspiration from it?"